 For us, the really valuable tech is that which enables us to get back to the sustainable and natural order of the past.
 As Geoff says, their way of farming is “how everyone used to farm sixty years ago”.
 And the biggest reason for doing this is that it means more delicious, more affordable and healthier top-quality food, combined with simple convenience for you and a simplified food chain to boot.

 We need to do this; horse meat wasn’t the work of some criminal mastermind, it was the work of an industrialised food chain.
 The economic structure of our current food system is wrong in that too much of the value is leaked between producer and you – every link in the supply chain represents another layer of cost to the retail price.
 That’s how we’ve ended up with a choice between affordable unhealthy food on one hand and expensive quality food on the other.

 The good news is, it simply doesn’t need to be that way.
-At Farmdrop, with the helping hand of technology and because your love of good food, we’re proving that affordable, high quality food is doable.
-We’d love you to try us and exclusively for TRULY customers we’ll throw in a free bottle of bubbly with every 1st order over £40.
+At Farmdrop, with the helping hand of technology and because of your love for good food, we’re proving that affordable, high-quality food is doable.
+We’d love you to try us and exclusively for Truly customers we’ll throw in a free bottle of bubbly with every 1st order over £40.
 Just enter the following promo code when you checkout: TRULYBUBBLY.